wrstudios/reso_transport/README.md

   #=> {"$top"=>1, "$filter"=>"StandardStatus eq 'ActiveUnderContract'"}
 ```

+### Troubleshooting

+In the event there are connection issues, the following errors are raised:

+* `ResoTransport::NoResponse` - The server did not respond to the request
+* `ResoTransport::RequestError` - The server responded with a status code outside the 200 range
+* `ResoTransport::ResponseError` - The server responded with errors in the body
+* `ResoTransport::AccessDenied` - Check your authentication details
+* `ResoTransport::LocalizationRequired` - Provide one of the required localizations through the `localization` method
+* `ResoTransport::EncodeError` - No match was found for one or more of the properties

+The Faraday Request hash is attached to the error for `NoResponse`, `RequestError`, `ResponseError`, and `AccessDenied`.
+A Faraday Response is attached on `RequestError`, `ResponseError`, and `AccessDenied`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.